apereo/cas/docs/cas-server-documentation/authorization/Heimdall-Authorization-Overview.md

 in form of an HTTP payload and return a decision whether the request is allowed or denied in form of an HTTP response code.
 You can put this authorization engine behind API gateways, and reverse proxies to protect your APIs and services and allow them to formulate an authorization request to CAS, receive a response and translate that back to the caller.

+> In Norse mythology, Heimdall is a god and gatekeeper who keeps watch for invaders and is
+> attested as possessing foreknowledge and keen senses.
+As gatekeeper, he is responsible for
+> the rainbow bridge Bifrost and keeps a watchful eye on passengers.

 The general flow can be summarized using the following steps:

 - Authorizable resources are registered with CAS